George Furth: Personal life and death

-Furth was gay.
 He and Stephen Sondheim both repeatedly refused to update Company to give it a gay slant.

 Furth died at a hospital in Santa Monica, California, on August 11, 2008, at age 75.

 Awards

 Furth won both the Tony and Drama Desk Award for Outstanding Book of a Musical for Company and was nominated for a Drama Desk Award for Outstanding New Play for Precious Sons.